zephyrproject-rtos/zephyr/tests/benchmarks/footprint/README.txt

 -------
 This configuration prints the following message to the console:

-  Running regular microkernel configuration
+  Running regular kernel configuration

 maximal
 -------
 This configuration prints the following message to the console:

-  Running maximal microkernel configuration
+  Running maximal kernel configuration

 --------------------------------------------------------------------------------